ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 None of the frames may be empty under any circumstances.
 Empty frames may lead to undefined behaviour.

-##### Éxists response:
+##### Exists response:

 * Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x12 Response type (exists response)][1-byte Response code]
-* Frame 1-n: Each frame has a size of 1.
-If the byte is zero, the key doesn't exist in the table
+* Frame 1-n: Each frame has a size of 1 byte.
+If the byte is binary zero, the key doesn't exist in the table.
+Else, it exists.
 * Frame 1 (if response code indicates an error): Error message

 The frames 1-n are in the same order as the request keys.